-When my wife and I decided to downsize and move into an apartment, I knew I was going to need some way to smoke meats.
-I didn’t want to rely on liquid smoke, and after doing lots of research, I settled on the Presto Indoor Electric Smoker.
+When my wife and I decided to downsize and move into an apartment, I knew I would need some way to smoke meats.
+I didn’t want to rely on liquid smoke, and after doing lots of research, I settled on the Presto Indoor Smoker.

 The smoker comes with a tempered glass cover with a seal-tight gasket to minimize odor and a three-tiered rack with handles that make it easy to get food in and out of the smoker.

 Most importantly, I’ve been able to infuse authentic smoke flavor into meats, poultry, fish, seafood, and vegetables by placing a small number of wood chips in the stainless steel charring cup.

 I’ve used Cold Smoke for some salts and fish, but mostly use Combo Smoke for ribs and chuck roasts.

 The digital touchpad has settings for cold smoke, hot smoke, or combo smoke, combining them.
 Combo smoke starts low and slow to infuse the maximum smoky flavor.
 It then raises the temp to cook the meat and has resulted in delicious ribs, roasts, and brisket points.

 The Presto Indoor Smoker measures 19 by 11.5 inches, limiting the size of the cuts of meat you place in it.
 Even though it comes with a three-tier rack, honestly, you can only use the top two.
 The lowest tier sits right on top of the charring cup, and I’ve found that any meat set on that tier tends to burn on the bottom.